dafreibe74/credit-risk-classification/README.md

 # credit-risk-classification

-In this exercise we used machine learning techniques to analyze find credot-worthiness from historical lending activity of a peer-to-peer lending service.
+In this exercise we used machine learning techniques to analyze find credit-worthiness from historical lending activity of a peer-to-peer lending service.

 # Analysis
 The data included the following fields: